 Both the plaintiff’s and defendant’s attorneys gather facts to justify their respective claims.
 During the pretrial investigation, relevant evidence is obtained, such as the claimant’s medical records, witness statements, expert views, and so on.

 If the defendant is ready to pay the plaintiff compensation for the abuse, then the lawsuit would move toward a settlement on mutual agreement.
 A study says, only 8% of nursing home abuse cases reach the trial stage.

-Compensation for nursing home abuse would cover:
+Compensation for nursing home abuse would cover the following: